john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 #####
 ```

-A lock can only fit into a key if none of the `#` values overlap when the matrix of the key is overlaid on the map of the lock.
+A lock can only fit into a key if none of the `#` values overlap when the matrix of the key is overlaid on the matrix of the lock.
 We have to determine the number of unique pairs of locks and keys that would fit each other.

 To solve this, I first split up my input into locks and keys: